c0c0n3/hAppYard/cocone-backup/README.md

 generate the configuration files, see below.

 ### Installing Rclone
+Use your package manager if you have one or follow the manual procedure below.

 [Download][rclone-download] the latest Rclone for OSX (AMD64), then unzip, `cd` into the unzipped directory, and do a manual install: